 John holds both a Bachelor’s and Master’s degrees from John Jay College of Criminal Justice, as well as a law degree from the Fordham University School of Law.
 He serves on the Governor Christie’s Opiate Task Force, and as NJRC liaison to the NJ State Bar Association.

-One of social work’s leading experts in criminal justice and decarceration, Dr. Carrie Pettus-Davis will join The Florida State University as Associate Professor in summer 2018 to lead the Institute for Justice Research and Development – a premier research center in the college of social work focused on criminal justice system-wide innovations and preparing the social work profession for leadership in smart decarceration approaches.
-Pettus-Davis is currently Assistant Professor at the Brown School, Washington University in St Louis.
+One of social work’s leading experts in criminal justice and decarceration, Dr. Carrie Pettus-Davis joined The Florida State University as Associate Professor in summer 2018 where she serves as a founding director of the Institute for Justice Research and Development – a premier research center in the college of social work focused on criminal justice system-wide innovations and preparing the social work profession for leadership in smart decarceration approaches.
+Pettus-Davis was formerly Assistant Professor at the Brown School, Washington University in St Louis.
 There she founded and directs the Institute for Advancing Justice Research and Innovation and the Smart Decarceration Initiative – both center based initiatives focused on criminal justice innovations.
 Pettus-Davis also co-leads the Promote Smart Decarceration grand challenge network – one of the 12 grand challenges identified by the American Academy of Social Work and Social Welfare.
-Through these initiatives, Pettus-Davis has engaged a growing base of policymakers, business leaders, funders, advocates, practitioners, formerly incarcerated individuals, and scholars in criminal justice innovations for debate and testing.
+Through these initiatives, Pettus-Davis engaged a growing base of policymakers, business leaders, funders, advocates, practitioners, formerly incarcerated individuals, and scholars in criminal justice innovations for debate and testing.

 Pettus-Davis focuses her applied research on decarceration of American prisons and jails through policy reform and direct practice intervention development.
 Pettus-Davis is particularly interested in the ways in which policies and practices can be transformed to reduce race, economic, and behavioral health disproportionality within the criminal justice system.
 She concentrates her direct practice intervention research on working with community partners to develop and research interventions to enhance positive social support, respond to lifetime trauma experiences among justice-involved adults, and generate overall well-being for those impacted by incarceration.
 Pettus-Davis has authored over 50 academic publications including two books.
 Her co-edited volume, Smart Decarceration: Achieving Criminal Justice Transformation in the 21st Century, was published by Oxford University Press in 2017.
 Pettus-Davis provides frequent public speaking and media commentary.